jverghese/pith/extern/README.md

-put all external client libraries here
+This contains all external client dependencies.